Housing for older people

 Visit Age UK for more information about sheltered or retirement housing.

-Applying for sheltered housing
+Apply for sheltered or supported housing

 Buy or rent privately owned retirement housing